 The directory structure and sample code depend on whether you are using CTS v1 or CTS v2.

-For Android 6.0 and earlier, use CTS v1.
+For Android 6.0 or lower, use CTS v1.
 For CTS v1, the sample code is at

 The directory structure in CTS v1 tests looks like this:

 cts/ tests/ tests/ package-name/ Android.mk AndroidManifest.xml src/ android/ package-name/ SampleDeviceActivity.java cts/ SampleDeviceTest.java

 For Android 7.0 or higher, use CTS v2.
 For details, see the sample test in Android Open Source Project (AOSP).